bpbond/R-data-picarro/R-data-picarro.md

 **Git** (and website **GitHub**) are the most popular version control tools for use with R, and many other languages:
 - version control
-- sharing code with collaborators
+- sharing code with collaborators in a *repository*
 - issue tracking
-- social coding
+- public or private

 ***